What Joe Biden Has Meant To Me As A Survivor Of Sexual Violence

 It has been seven years and I still keep my phone on silent.
 Seven years and I still get anxious when I get a new voicemail.
 Because the phone calls and the voicemails are how it all started.
 35 missed calls in one day, 17 voicemails in one day.
 And that was just the beginning.

-Two years later, Vice President Joe Biden would write a "Dear Colleague" letter and announce his commitment to end sexual assault and sexual harassment on college campuses.
-Two years later, there would've been more support, more resources, more education.
+Two years later, Vice President Joe Biden would announce the “Dear Colleague” letter as well as his commitment to end sexual assault and sexual harassment on college campuses.
+Two years later, there would’ve been more support, more resources, more education.
 My stalker came two years too early.

 The phone calls never did stop and the stalking continued to escalate.

-Note: Correction: A previous version of this article stated that Joe Biden wrote 2011’s Dear Colleague letter.
-He announced it but he did not write it.